mmistakes/jekyll-theme-skinny-bones/_posts/media/2014-05-10-another-sample-media-page.md

 At this point, we will have the names for all the valid species within the ingroup and the species that will be sampled for the outgroup.
 Then, we have to figure out which genes are useful for building the phylogeny.
 For this, I'm going use Mike Sanderson's PhyloTa, but you can use any other source (e.g. papers).

-For Cathartidae, only three genes are indicated as phylogenetic informative clusters by phyloTa.
+Only three genes are indicated as phylogenetic informative clusters by phyloTa for Cathartidae.
 Let's build a dataframe that summarizes PhyloTa information.

 <pre style="background:#fff;color:#3b3b3b"><span style="color:#0053ff;font-weight:700">genes</span><span style="color:#069;font-weight:700">&lt;-</span>c(<span style="color:#666">"MB"</span>, <span style="color:#666">"cytochrome b"</span>, <span style="color:#666">"COI"</span>)
 <span style="color:#0053ff;font-weight:700">range_min</span><span style="color:#069;font-weight:700">&lt;-</span>c(<span style="color:#a8017e">709</span>, <span style="color:#a8017e">1009</span>, <span style="color:#a8017e">520</span>)